morgwai/servlet-scopes/README.md

 }
 ```

-Dependencies of this lib on `slf4j-api` and `guice` are declared with scope `provided`, so that apps using `servlet-scopes` can use any versions with compatible API.
+Dependencies of this jar on `slf4j-api` and `guice` are declared with scope `provided`, so that apps can use any versions of these libs with compatible API.

 ## EXAMPLES